lmsec/Youtube-Rich-Presence-Discord/README.md

-# Youtube Rich Presence for Discord
+# Youtube Music Rich Presence for Discord
 Description: Grab Title Of Youtube Video on Windows to Display On Discord as Rich Presence.

 Author: @M4cs